maydayssk/Mayflower-Drum-Module-Utility/README.md

 My ankles just hurt too much for it to be reliable :(

 So I made this so I can basically make any instrument sound like any other!
 I have literally tested a small MIDI keyboard by using drum sounds so far lol

-I wanna make it easy for anyone to use this app regardless of experience with coding, since this is also my first time coding anything
+I wanna make it easy for anyone to use this app regardless of experience with coding, since this is also my first time coding anything.
+So, I'll be commenting anything and everything that CAN be changed, should someone want to configure the app to their likings :) Some things like the position generator shouldn't need to be touched so that can stay as it is lol